Joel103/genre_classification/README.md

     * ```wandb login```

 ## How to execute
-* Execute "Data_Preprocessing.ipynb" once (1 dataset)
+* Execute "Data_Preprocessing.ipynb" once (saves the dataset e.g. in /tmp/ folder)
-* Execute "Training.ipynb" once per training
+* Execute "Training.ipynb" once per training (trains model and saves it into models/ folder)
-* Execute "ANN_Inference.ipynb" once per trained model to evalute embedding and classify genres/songs
+* Execute "ANN_Inference.ipynb" once per trained model to evalute embedding and classify genres/songs (creates ANN/Plots/Metrics of a model)

+## How to configure
+* The data preparation and the model training is configured via the "config.json"
+* You can also use command line arguments (also via W&B) and overwrite config settings during the execution
+* Leave it as it is, to reproduce our results

 ## W&B alternative login for CI/CD (silent login):
 * ```export WANDB_ENTITY=dl4aed```